stitchdata/docs/_destinations/redshift/apply-encodings-sort-dist-keys-redshift.md

 This will be used in the next step to indicate which column(s) are the table's Primary Keys.

-{% include important.html content="Redshift doesn’t enforce the use of Primary Keys, but Stitch requires them to replicate data.
+{% include important.html first-line="**Primary Key comments**" content="Redshift doesn’t enforce the use of Primary Keys, but Stitch requires them to replicate data.
 In the following example, you'll see `COMMENT` being used to note the table's Primary Key. **Make sure you include the Primary Key comment in the next step, as missing Primary Keys will cause issues with data replication.**" %}

 Here's the transaction we'd use on the `rep_sales.orders` table: